-The educational program selected for INCA has been proven in diverse contexts throughout the United States and elsewhere in Idaho.
+The educational program selected for NICA has been proven in diverse contexts throughout the United States and elsewhere in Idaho.
 It includes everything that you would expect at a school offering a broad, liberal arts and science education.
 Literacy and numeracy are taught with precision, but no more so than the sciences, history, fine arts, foreign languages, and physical education.
 Students receive an education that includes all these subjects as educating the whole child requires a robust and content-rich course of study.
 The educational program includes:

-- Explicit phonics instruction using Literacy Essentials and a focus on language mastery including spelling, grammar (Well-Ordered Language), vocabulary (Wordly Wise), sentence diagramming, and writing (Institute for Excellence in Writing) - Mathematics taught conceptually using Singapore Math Dimensions in cross-grade ability groups to facilitate targeted, differentiated instruction for all students - Science and history courses informed by the Core Knowledge Sequence to inspire wonder and promote cultural literacy - Spanish taught K-5 with Latin and Greek roots introduced in 4th and 5th grade, Latin (Wheelock's) required in 6th through 9th grade, and two additional years of a foreign

-- language at the advanced level in grades 10, 11, or 12 (contributing to language mastery) - Text-centered, teacher-led instruction and discussions fostering pre-Socratic inquiry - Purposeful use of technology to enhance but not supplant teacher-led instruction by aiding with text analysis, class discussions, demonstrations, and academic assessments.
-This includes projectors in every classroom, iPads (with stands) for interactive mathematics instruction and text-centered lessons, and Chromebooks for testing. - Visual and performing arts classes that emphasize theory, history, and performance - Memory work, recitation, and public speaking cultivated through practice beginning with the earliest grades and culminating in the public defense of a senior thesis in grade 12 - A comprehensive K-12 civics program that ends with Moral and Political Philosophy (featuring authors such as Aristotle, Aldous Huxley, Immanuel Kant, C.S.
-Lewis, John Locke, George Orwell, Niccolo Machiavelli, Karl Marx, and Jean Jacques Rousseau) and American Government (which includes reading the Constitution of the United States, Madison's notes from the Constitutional Convention, and the Federalist Papers)
+- Explicit phonics instruction using Literacy Essentials and a focus on language mastery including spelling, grammar (Well-Ordered Language), vocabulary (Wordly Wise), sentence diagramming, and writing (Institute for Excellence in Writing). - Mathematics taught conceptually using Singapore Math Dimensions in cross-grade ability groups to facilitate targeted, differentiated instruction for all students. - Science and history courses informed by the Core Knowledge Sequence to inspire wonder and promote cultural literacy. - Spanish taught K-5 with Latin and Greek roots introduced in 4th and 5th grade, Latin (Wheelock's) required in 6th through 9th grade, and two additional years of a foreign language at the advanced level in grades 10, 11, or 12 (contributing to language mastery). - Text-centered, teacher-led instruction and discussions fostering pre-Socratic inquiry. - Purposeful use of technology to enhance but not supplant teacher-led instruction by aiding with text analysis, class discussions, demonstrations, and academic assessments.
+This includes projectors in every classroom, Chromebooks for interactive mathematics instruction and text-centered lessons, and Chromebooks for testing. - Visual and performing arts classes that emphasize theory, history, and performance. - Memory work, recitation, and public speaking cultivated through practice beginning with the earliest grades and culminating in the public defense of a senior thesis in grade 12. - A comprehensive K-12 civics program that includes Moral and Political Philosophy.

-The entire scope of the educational program is outlined in the curriculum overview on page 9.
+The entire scope of the educational program is outlined in the curriculum overview at the end of this section.